df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/04_xlodgen.md

 Default Size ; Diffuse : 4 ; Normal : 4
 ```

-1. Ensure the xLODGen output folder (e.g. ..Modding/Tools/xLODGen/xLODGen_Output) is completely empty.
+1. Delete any previous xLODGen assets from our load order.
+2. Delete any previous xLODGen assets from our output directory.
-2. Run xLODGen from the MO executable drop-down list.
+3. Run xLODGen from the MO executable drop-down list.
-3. Tick the following worldspaces in the left pane: `Commonwealth`, `DLC03FarHarbor`, `NukaWorld`.
+4. Tick the following worldspaces in the left pane: `Commonwealth`, `DLC03FarHarbor`, `NukaWorld`.
-4. Ensure that ONLY the "Terrain LOD" box is ticked in the right pane.
+5. Ensure that ONLY the "Terrain LOD" box is ticked in the right pane.
-5. Use the following settings: `highslide=xLODGenTerrain:LOD4`, `highslide=xLODGenTerrain:LOD8`, `highslide=xLODGenTerrain:LOD16`, `highslide=xLODGenTerrain:LOD32`.
+6. Use the following settings: `highslide=xLODGenTerrain:LOD4`, `highslide=xLODGenTerrain:LOD8`, `highslide=xLODGenTerrain:LOD16`, `highslide=xLODGenTerrain:LOD32`.
-6. Generate.
+7. Generate.
-7. Once the "LOD generation complete" message has appeared, close xLODGen.
+8. Once the "LOD generation complete" message has appeared, close xLODGen.
-8. Browse to the xLODGen output folder (e.g. ..Modding/Tools/xLODGen/xLODGen_Output).
+9. Browse to the xLODGen output folder (e.g. ..Modding/Tools/xLODGen/xLODGen_Output).
-9. In MO, open the Step Fallout4 - xLODGen Terrain Output mod in Windows Explorer (Ctrl + double-click).
+10. In MO, open the Step Fallout4 - xLODGen Terrain Output mod in Windows Explorer (Ctrl + double-click).
-10. Cut and paste the files from ../xLODGen_Output into the Step Fallout4 - xLODGen Terrain Output folder.
+11. Cut and paste the files from ../xLODGen_Output into the Step Fallout4 - xLODGen Terrain Output folder.
-11. Copy the Step Fallout4 - xLODGen Terrain Output mod folder path to your clipboard.
+12. Copy the Step Fallout4 - xLODGen Terrain Output mod folder path to your clipboard.
-12. Follow the Cathedral Assets Optimizer Usage Instructions.
+13. Follow the Cathedral Assets Optimizer Usage Instructions.

 ## Reference